 CRS prohibits misleading or fraudulent recruiting practices and only uses trained and licensed (where host-country licensing regulations exist) recruiters who comply with the labor laws of the jurisdiction in which the recruitment occurs.
-Any agreements between CRS and third-party recruiters must contain FAR 52.222-50 or the provisions required by the respective U.S. Government donor agency and explicitly provide that the recruiter will: (1) not intentionally provide inaccurate information during recruiting; (2) not charge applicants recruitment fees and (3) comply with the labor laws of the jurisdiction in which the recruiting occurs.
-CRS will take action, up to terminating any relationship, if it determines that a recruiter has violated CRS' recruiting policies as described above.
+Any agreements between CRS and third-party recruiters must contain FAR 52.222-50 or the provisions required by the respective U.S. Government donor agency and explicitly provide that the recruiter will: (1) not intentionally provide inaccurate information during recruiting; (2) not charge applicants recruitment fees and (3) comply with the labor laws of the jurisdiction in which the recruiter has violated CRS' recruiting policies as described above.